ietf-wg-cellar/matroska-specification/chapters.md

 *   0x86: Angle Menu (only found in the VTSM domain)
 *   0x87: Chapter Menu (only found in the VTSM domain)

 The next 4 following octets correspond to the [User Operation flags](http://dvd.sourceforge.net/dvdinfo/uops.html) in the standard PGC.
-When a bit is set, the command should be disabled.
+When a bit is set, the command SHOULD be disabled.

 ChapProcessData contains the pre/post/cell commands in binary format as there are stored on a DVD.
 There is just an octet preceeding these data to specify the number of commands in the element.
 As follows: [# of commands(1)][command 1 (8)][command 2 (8)][command 3 (8)].